PRIMARK’S sales growth has continued to accelerate after the retail chain benefited from warm weather and a busy period of store openings.

 Associated British Foods, which also owns household brands such as Kingsmill, Twinings and Ovaltine, said Primark’s total revenues growth was 22 per cent in the quarter to June 21 at constant exchange rates.

 This brought the improvement in the first 40 weeks of its financial year to 17 per cent and reflected the impact of warmer weather compared with a year ago in March and April and continued strong trading over the following two months.

-Across the group, quarterly revenues were three per cent higher at constant exchange rates but three per cent lower when currency movements are included.
+Across the group, AB Foods said that its quarterly revenues were three per cent higher at constant exchange rates but three per cent lower when currency movements were taken into account.

-It said sterling was stronger than most of its major trading currencies in the first half of the financial year, adding that if current rates prevail it will suffer a £50m impact compared with last year’s earnings.
+It said sterling was stronger than most of its major trading currencies, adding that if current rates prevail it will suffer a £50m impact.